 Great hub - I love anything to do with hauntings in famous places.
 And what better place to haunt than Alcatraz?

-Susan Hazelton from Sunny Florida on February 19, 2011:
+Susan Hazelton from Northern New York on February 19, 2011:

 I can understand the concept of a ghost haunting the place where they died, how horrible to be doomed in death to haunt the place where you were held as a prisioner in life.
 Fascinating hub.